gilatoes/arduino-optiga-trust-x/README.md

 The generated key pair can be used for cryptographic operations.

 ### E10bareboneTLS
-bareboneTLS is an example of how a naked TLS session looks like.
-This example establishes secure channel by generating 2 public-private key pair.
+bareboneTLS is an example of a stripped down TLS session.
+This example establishes secure channel by generating 2 public-private key pairs.
 The public keys are exchanged and used to generate common shared secrets.
-The shared secrets are used to calculate derived secret key which is used as ephemeral AES encryption-decryption key to securely transmit message data over insecure medium.
+The shared secrets are used to calculate common derived secret key which is used as ephemeral AES encryption-decryption key to securely transmit message data over insecure medium.

 ### E11firmwareUpdate (TBD)
 firmwareupdate example is a basic example of ECDH.